Discover the Cowal Peninsula

 Many visitors to Cowal will arrive by boat, ferried across the Firth of Clyde to the bustling town of Dunoon.
 But if you want to experience more of the Cowal peninsula from the water, there are plentiful opportunities beyond this ferry crossing.

-Paddle steamers used to bring throngs of Glaswegian holidaymakers ‘doon the watter’ to Cowal.
+The most iconic boat trip on Cowal's waters must be the paddle steamer PS Waverley.
+Paddle steamers like her used to bring throngs of Glaswegian holidaymakers 'doon the watter’ to Cowal.
 Today, you won’t find any crowds, but you can still explore the Cowal coastline on board the PS Waverley, the last sea-going paddle steamer in the world.
-It’s been magnificently restored with towering funnels, timber decks, gleaming varnish and burnished brass.
-If you can drag yourself away from the views, then head down to see and hear the mighty engines.
-Trips run from Dunoon to Tighnabruaich, the Kyles of Bute and Loch Goil throughout the summer.
+If you can drag yourself away from the views, head down to see and hear the mighty engines.
+Throughout the summer, trips run from Dunoon to Tighnabruaich, the Kyles of Bute and Loch Goil.

 Set sail

 Fancy learning the ropes?
-Tighnabruaich Sailing School has been teaching people to sail in the sheltered waters of the Kyles of Bute for over 40 years.
-With dinghy-sailing courses for adults, children and beginners.
+Tighnabruaich Sailing School has taught people to sail in the sheltered waters of the Kyles of Bute for over 40 years, with dinghy-sailing courses for adults, children and beginners.
 You’ll be sure to find something to suit your abilities.
-If you’ve never sailed before, by the end of the week they’ll have you confident in your ability to manage a dinghy in reasonable conditions.
+If you’ve never sailed before, they’ll have you confident in your ability to manage a dinghy in reasonable conditions by the end of the week.

 Go paddling